-2 Outline
+4 Outline

 The course has two flows.
-One flow is the exploration (the course work), and the second flow covers a set of in-depth topics.
+One flow is the exploration (the coursework), and the second covers in-depth topics.
 The investigation is about characterizing a development board, i.e., determining the limitations and capabilities by attempting to build something.
 The second flow covers the following specific topics.